dprint/dprint/website/src/config.md

     "npm:@dprint/prettier@0.50.0/plugin.json@<sha256>",

     // resolve from your local node_modules, walking up from the config file
-    // (use this when npm/package-lock manages the version) "npm:@dprint/typescript"
+    // (use this when an npm package manger manages the version) "npm:@dprint/json",
-  ]
+  ],
 }
 ```